The Global Language Monitor’s 11th Survey

 About the Global Language Monitor

 In 2003, The Global Language Monitor (GLM) was founded in Silicon Valley by Paul J.J.
 Payack on the understanding that new technologies and techniques were necessary for truly understanding the world of Big Data, as it is now known.
-Previous to this Payack was the founding president at yourDictionary.com, and a senior executive for a number of leading high tech companies.
+Previous to this Payack was the founding president at yourDictionary.com, and a senior executive for a number of high-tech companies.

 Today, from its home in Austin, Texas GLM provides a number of innovative products and services that utilize its ‘algorithmic services’ to help worldwide customers protect, defend and nurture their branded products and entities.
 Products include ‘brand audits’ to assess the current status, establish baselines, and competitive benchmarks for current intellectual assets and brands, and to defend products against ambush marketing.